dora-metrics/pelorus/docs/Install.md

 helm uninstall operators --namespace pelorus
 ```

 If Pelorus was deployed with PVCs, you may want to delete them, because helm uninstall will not remove PVCs.
-To delete them run
+To delete them, run
 ```
 oc delete pvc --namespace pelorus $(oc get pvc --namespace pelorus -o name)
 ```